keeps/roda/README.md

 ## Specifications

 RODA implements a series of specifications and standards.
-To know more about the OAIS Information Packages that RODA implements, please check out the [DLM Archival Standards Board](http://www.dasboard.eu) repositories at https://github.com/DLMArchivalStandardsBoard
+To know more about the OAIS Information Packages that RODA implements, please check out the [Digital Information LifeCycle Interoperability Standards Board](http://www.dilcis.eu/) repositories on GitHub at https://github.com/dilcisboard.

 # Professional Support